achrefjaziri/CracktalConcreteSimulator/README.md

 ~~~

 The above command will render and save 10 images (rendered with respective groundtruths and normalmaps) with crack into a /tmp folder, rendered at 20 samples and with a resolution of 2048x2048 (the max resolution at which the rendering process can currently execute).
 For more options please check cmdparser.py in lib/ folder or use --help in the arguments.

+## Image Rendering with Moss and Graffiti

+To create images featuring graffiti or moss textures, follow these steps:

+- Switch to the "graffiti" branch within the repository.
+- Ensure that a directory named '/noise_textures' is present, containing albedo maps for both moss and graffiti textures.
+These maps were sourced from [textures.com](https://www.textures.com/search?q=moss) and [turbosquid.com](https://www.turbosquid.com/FullPreview/490921) as the reference sources.
+Each texture in use adheres to the "\*_Noise*" naming convention.
+- Employ the same script utilized for image generation in the standard scenario.

 ## Memory leak!
 #### We haven't identified the reason yet, but there currently exists a memory leak.
 Rendering around 500 images accumulates about 40-50 Gb RAM consumption.
 As the rendering of each image is independent the current workaround is to render a limited amount of images in each call to the program and then just start it again.